alexdevrr/food-app-rn/README.md

 ---

-## 📚 Some of the libraries used in this project are:
+## 📚 Some of the technologies used in this project are:

+- React-native-snap-carousel
+- React-native-vector-icons
 - React Native CLI
 - React navigation
+- React-Redux
-- React-native-vector-icons
+- Redux
 - Axios
 - Pending
   - React-native-maps